julianchen24/GitCherry/docs/design_spec.md

 ### A. Consolidated Commit Transfer

-**Purpose:** Move a contiguous range of commits from a source branch to a target branch, and squash them into one atomic commit.
+**Purpose:** Move a contiguous range of commits from a source branch to a target branch, and squash them into one atomic commit
 **Workflow:**

-1. User selects source and target branches.
+1. User selects source and target branches
-2. TUI displays commits (chronological, contiguous only).
+2. TUI displays commits (chronological, contiguous only)
-3. User highlights range → preview table → confirm.
+3. User highlights range → preview table → confirm
 4. GitCherry executes:

    ```bash